Marcosxx1/Book-Cadastration-with-node/README.md

 #### Every field is required, and not filling one or multiple won't allow cadastration

 ### API Endpoints
+#### books
 - GET /books: Get all books
 - GET /books/:id: Get a books by ID
 - POST /books: Create a new books
 - PATCH /books/:id: Update a books by ID
 - DELETE /books/:id: Delete a books by ID

+#### Authors
+- GET /authors: Get all authors
+- GET /authors/:id: Get an author by ID
+- POST /authors: Create a new author
+- PATCH /authors/:id: Update an author by ID
+- DELETE /authors/:id: Delete an author by ID

 ## Examples